Need advice? Call Now, Schedule a Meeting or Contact Us

 Scrope creep refers to a situation in which changes occur after the project has been started and the changes are not defined or expected within the scope statement.
 For example, usually those situations are when part of the project ends up requiring more work due to a bad plan.
 The occurrence of scope creep can have negative impact on the project timeline, quality of deliverables or budget.

 In order to avoid scope creep, management of the project scope needs to be effective and have good communication.
-It ensures everyone on the team understands the project and agrees upon exactly how its goals will be met.
+What is scope in project management, It ensures everyone on the team understands the project and agrees upon exactly how its goals will be met.
 For this, managers need approvals from key stakeholders to ensure all needs agreed upon are met.

 Project Scope Management